Financial-Times/dotcom-page-kit/docs/guides/migrating-from-n-ui-to-page-kit.md

 _NOTE: This is quite a long step and you may need a notepad and pen._

 - Update `.gitignore`, replace all the `public/*` lines with a single `public/` line.
-- Remove n-ui scripts from `makefile`, we will add replacement scripts later.
 - Remove n-ui as a dependency from `bower.json` and `package.json` (but leave n-ui-foundations, Page Kit does not replace any part of n-ui-foundations).
+- Remove n-ui scripts from the `makefile`, we will add replacement scripts later.
 - Delete `n-ui-build.config.js` in the app root directory.

 ### Client-side